Do you wet the brush before using acrylic paint? Or do you use dry brush?

 It is a natural process for a brush to shed and, with time, it has to be replaced.
 So the physical check comes first:

-If there are some lose bristles, remove them before painting.
+If there are some loose bristles, remove them before painting.

 Some new brushes may be covered in some solution and may seem stiff.
-Wash them with sopa or brush conditioner first and let them dry.
+Wash them with soap or brush conditioner first and let them dry.

-I normally recommend to have a go-to set for beginners consistent of 2 round brushes and 1 flat brush.
+I normally recommend having a go-to set for beginners consisting of 2 round brushes and 1 flat brush.

 Finally, prepare 2 jars with water but do not put brushes into water.